patrick330602/blog-source/README.md

 # Source code of <https://patrickwu.space>

-This repo hosts the source code of <https://patrickwu.space>, which uses Hexo and is currently running on DigitalOcean App Platform.
+This repo hosts the source code of <https://patrickwu.space>, which uses Hexo and is currently running on GitHub Pages.

 ## License